 Before talking about anything else, let's take a quick look at the features you want in a sailboat for short-handing (a fancy way of saying sailing alone).

-Features to look for in a sailboat for one person:
+What to look for in a single-handed sailboat:

 - Easy-to-operate sails

 It's nice to have a team of friends, each with their own position within the crew, taking care of their specific thing.
 One behind the helm, one at the navigation, one trimming the mainsail, one taking care of the foresail, and an extra deckhand just to be sure.
 But if for whatever reason you want to sail on your own, you'll be the one to fill all those positions.